Innoactive/Hub-Tutorial-Unity-Project/README.md

 ### Environment

 To make your scene a less empty space add a simple floor.
 You can find one in the _Prefabs_ folder and drag it into the scene.

+## <a name="Chapter3"></a>**Chapter 3** Explore the basics

+This chapter is all about exploring the basic features of the _Innoactive Hub_ and will show you what is possible even without writing a single line of code.
+Start the application by clicking the Play button in Unity.

+First we cover the teleporter, since we all know getting around a virtual space does not work with just walking.
+We assume you are using a _HTC Vive_ - button configuration may vary between HMDs.
+Press the Trigger (with your index finger) to show the teleporter and release to teleport to the circled area.
+Teleport around the floor a bit to get used to it.

+Next let's focus on one of the core features.
+Touching the Touchpad will open the _Main Menu_.
+You will see different categories and can navigate through the menu by swiping right, left, up and down on the touchpad.
+Navigate to Tools and spawn a Pencil tool by selecting it and pressing the Touchpad.

+The menu grants you access to all kinds of Assets, like Tools, 3D Objects, Images, Videos, PDFs, other Scenes and many more.
+You can change and extend the menu as you like which will be covered in a later chapter.

+After you spawned the pen you can grab it by touching it (it will get highlighted) and then pressing the grab button on the side of your Vive Controller.
+We included an optional smart grab functionality which is turned on by default.
+You can either grab an object by keeping the grab button pressed or by quickly clicking the grab button.
+Try it out and see the difference.
+By clicking the grab button again you will release the object.

+Using an object is as simple as grabbing one.
+So first grab the pen again, if you released it before, and now use the Trigger to draw some lines in your virtual space.
+You will draw as long as you keep the Trigger pressed.

+Next to the Main Menu, which is a global menu, exists the object-based _Context Menu_.
+You can open an object's Context Menu by either touching or grabbing it and then touching the Touchpad of your controller.
+Besides default features like deleting and turning gravity on you can add object specific behavior.
+For example you can change the pen's color, so newly drawn strokes will have a different color.
+Try it by deleting a previously drawn line and then drawing a new one in another color.

+Just play around with the menu and spawned objects and see what you can do with the different things.
+For instance spawn a basic object from the objects menu, change it's color and physics and use bi-manual scaling to make it bigger and smaller (grab it with both hands and move the hands apart).
+Furthermore, you can change your own representation in VR by changing your avatar in the Avatar menu section.
+It's also possible to create your own avatar which is a more advanced topic and will not be covered in this tutorial.